doste/pharo-vm--notes/introducing_a_new_primitive.md

 A prerequisite to be able to follow and code along this tutorial is to have all the VM code downloaded and installed.
 See [1] below if you need help with this.

+_[<ins>Update</ins>: At the time of this writing the primitive format has been already integrated.
+If you would like to follow along without having the primitive in your system already implemented go to commit c6623c0.
+ To do so you can execute `git checkout c6623c0` when building the VM from the sources ]_

  ## primitiveFormat

 The primitive we are about to implement gives us the format of the class of a given object.